 - 1. Applicants must have a Bachelor of Science degree in an area of agriculture or other sciences, nutrition, animal science, engineering or mathematics. - 2.
 Students holding degrees in other fields may be required to take additional courses to satisfy any deficiencies of core courses considered vital for food science undergraduate majors.
 Deficiency course work does not count toward the degree requirements.
 Any deficiencies will be determined by the graduate student advisory committee.
 Students seeking to enter the M.S. degree program will be admitted under the following conditions:

 Regular Admit

-- a.
-A minimum overall GPA of 2.75 (4.00 system) - b.
-A minimum major GPA of 3.00 a.
-A minimum overall GPA of 2.50 - 2.74 (4.0 system).
+a.
+A minimum overall GPA of 2.75 (4.00 system)

+b.
+A minimum major GPA of 3.00

 Conditional Admit